 Search, compare and book from liveaboards in Djibouti

 And, if you’re still left wanting more, the Red Sea is home to countless more shipwrecks open for exploration.
 Search strange scattered cargo including tiles and toilets at less famous sites like the Yolanda wreck and the MV Marcus.
-Or, take the plunge at current-swept sites like the Ulysses and Numidia.
+You can also take the plunge at current-swept sites like the Ulysses and Numidia, or explore the popular but badly broken up Boiler Wreck in Saudi Arabia.